walterbender/Syllabi/wearables.md

 ---------

-This course will explore wearables, a subset of design in which the This includes "smart watches" that monitor biometrics, exoskeletons that provide enhanced physical capabilities, to more mundane technologies, such as hearing aides and eye glasses.
+This course will explore wearables, a subset of design in which the This includes “smart watches” that monitor biometrics, exoskeletons that provide enhanced physical capabilities, to more mundane technologies, such as hearing aides and eye glasses.
 These devices have a wide range of applications, from making a fashion statement to